22 Amazing Things to Do in Pennsylvania from Arts to Wilderness

 Pennsylvania is a perfect state for day hikes through portions of the trail.

-There are over 200 miles of Appalachian trail to hike in the state, and the terrain varies from rocky in the Northern portion to smooth sailing towards the southern end of the state.
+Pennsylvania features over 200 miles of the Appalachian Trail, and the terrain varies from rocky in the Northern portion to smooth sailing towards the southern end of the state.

-Pennsylvania is also home to the midpoint of the trail.
-An Appalachian Trail Museum in Pine Grove State Park also hosts the Half Gallon Challenge, where hikers can attempt to eat a whole half-gallon of ice cream to win a coveted golden spoon.
+The biggest draw is the trail’s midpoint, home to an Appalachian Trail Museum.
+The site, located in Pine Grove State Park, also hosts the Half Gallon Challenge, where hikers can attempt to eat a whole half-gallon of ice cream to win a coveted golden spoon.
 It’s an excellent place for people who aren’t hiking the entire trail to stop and get an idea of what the path is all about.

-The full Appalachian trail is strenuous, so if you attempt it, ensure you have the correct hiking gear.
+The full Appalachian Trail is strenuous.
 Even some tiny day hikes in Pennsylvania can be treacherous, so it’s essential to be well-prepared.

 Visit Amish Country